9 Things You Need to Know About Beech Wood

 Other blights include parasites such as sap-sucking scale insects Cryptococcus fagisuga, or even bark stripping by grey squirrels.

-A very hard and straight-grained wood, beech is often used in the making of furniture, cabinetry, cooking utensils, tool handles, plywood and sports equipment.
+A very hard and straight-grained wood, beech is often used in the making of furniture, cabinetry, cooking utensils and chopping boards, tool handles, plywood and sports equipment.
 Even musical instruments: used for piano pin-blocks and drum manufacturing, beech holds a tone between maple and birch.
+Beech is also an excellent option for skirting and architrave, as has good impact resistance and it’s pale colouring works well with a range of interiors.
+Take a look at our solid beech skirting and architrave in our webshop - it’s excellent value!

-The thing is, it's often most useful where you can't see it: chair and table legs, drawer bottoms, sides and backs of cabinets...
+Beech is also often used where you can't see it: chair and table legs, drawer bottoms, sides and backs of cabinets...
 Joiners know how to use its strength and pliability for projects that involve more expensive and delicate woods.

 Usually pale or pinkish brown in its natural state, beech polishes well and can be darkened to a reddish brown through a steaming process.
-Though it is not particularly attractive in its natural state, it holds a stain well and can be made to look like mahogany, maple or cherry.
-A pigment called bistre of a very dark greyish brown is made from beechwood soot.
+Beech is attractive in its natural state, but also holds a stain well and can be made to look like mahogany, maple or cherry.
+Spalted beech is a striking timber and very popular amongst woodworkers.
+We sell steamed and spalted beech turning blanks in our webshop.

 9. Beech offers the best value